FOR EVERY CHILD, SAFETY

-Hand out 5 index cards per person, ask students to write one item on each card based on what that person in the family wants to bring on the journey.
-They can discuss as a group, so as not to duplicate items.
+Hand out 5 index cards per person, and ask students to write one item on each card based on what that person in the family wants to bring on the journey.
+They can discuss as a group, to not duplicate items.

 Items to think of include:

 Ask groups to collect all the items together and to think about the journey.
 How long will it take?
-Ask them to remove from their stack of cards anything they couldn’t carry on their back for long distances.
-Ask students to remove from their pack, two items that might be stolen or lost along the way.
+Ask them to remove anything they couldn’t carry on their back for long distances from their stack of cards.
+Ask students to remove two items that might be stolen or lost along the way from their pack.
 Ask students to remove 3 items they think they will run out of on the long journey.
 Ask students in the group to place the cards in order of importance to the group and discard the bottom three items.

 Video: “Escape from Syria: Rania’s odyssey”

 Discussion: What did Rania bring with her on the journey?
 Two pairs of pants, a towel, a book, a video, a phone, 2 jumpers, jackets, Game of Thrones DVDs, nail clippers, notebooks, pens, coffee cup, toothbrush and toothpaste, pain killers, photographs of her family, her high school qualification, passport and a backpack.
 How different is it from what you packed?
 Why were the DVDs important to Rania?

 Video: Watch the video – 80 years apart, these two refugees have more in common than you’d think